kartik-v/yii2-widgets/README.md

 may be updated when you install or update this extension.
 You may need to lock your composer package versions for your specific app, and test for extension break if you do not wish to auto update dependencies.

+## Additional Widgets

+This extension has now matured to contain the most needed basic widgets for Yii 2 input and navigation controls.
+In order to support this extension better, any additional input and navigation widgets will be created separately.
+Listed below are the additional widgets that are related to similar functionality like the yii2-widgets, but have been created as separate extensions (these widgets depend on kartik-v\yii2-widgets).

+- [yii2-dropdown-x](http://demos.krajee.com/nav-x): Extended Bootstrap 3 dropdown menu for Yii Framework 2.0
+- [yii2-nav-x](http://demos.krajee.com/nav-x): Extended Bootstrap 3 navigation menu for Yii Framework 2.0
+- [yii2-context-menu](http://demos.krajee.com/context-menu): Bootstrap 3 context menu for Yii Framework 2.0
+- [yii2-slider](http://demos.krajee.com/slider): Bootstrap 3 Slider control for Yii Framework 2.0

 ### Forms/Inputs

 #### ActiveForm